aleksnavratil/afterburner/README.md

 * Filling in the missing words in an Italian sentence, like in the CLOZE exam or MadLibs
 * ... etc ...

-There are a large number of these skills; if you spend any time with the common language learning systems such as Rosetta Stone or DuoLingo or whatever, you'll find endless variations on them --- probably ten or twenty or more.
+There are a large number of these skills; if you spend any time with the common language learning systems such as Rosetta Stone or Duolingo or whatever, you'll find endless variations on them --- probably ten or twenty or more.
 However, it turns out that in practice, almost none of these skills matter.
 In fact, for becoming passably conversational, only two skills matter:

 **Important Skill #1:** Reading written English, and translating to *spoken out loud Italian*.